wabdavaloper/awesome-made-by-russians/README.md

   A bash-tool to store your private data inside a Git repository.

 - **[GitHub Trending Repos](https://github.com/vitalets/github-trending-repos)** by [Vitaliy Potapov](https://github.com/vitalets)<br>
-  Track GitHub trending repositories in your favorite programming language by native GitHub notifications!
+  Track GitHub trending repositories in your favorite programming language by native GitHub notifications.

 - **[Go Daemon](https://github.com/takama/daemon)** by [Igor Dolzhikov](https://github.com/takama)<br>
   A daemon package for use with Golang services.